letsdeel/public-api-samples/samples/create-ic-fixed-rate-contract/README.md

 ## Prerequisites

-- A Deel API Token.
+- A Deel API token.
 You can generate a new token following the instructions in [API tokens](https://developer.deel.com/docs/api-tokens-1).
 - [Node.js](https://nodejs.org/en/download/package-manager) v18+.

 ## Installing the dependencies

 After installing Node.js and retrieving a valid token, you can install the dependencies:

-1. Open a command-line window and navigate to to the sample folder `samples/create-ic-fixed-rate-contract/`.
+1. Open a command-line window and navigate to to the sample directory `samples/create-ic-fixed-rate-contract/`.
 2. Run `npm install`.
 3. Then run `npm run setup`.

 ## Environment variables

 - `API_HOST` - Deel API URL that is used by application.
-  - By default, we're using https://api-sandbox.demo.deel.com.
+  - By default, we're using `https://api-sandbox.demo.deel.com`.
-- `API_TOKEN` - Deel API Token mentioned in [Prerequisites](#prerequisites).
+- `API_TOKEN` - Deel API token mentioned in [Prerequisites](#prerequisites).
   - The token should be generated in the same environment used by `API_HOST`.

 ## Configure environment variables

-- Save API Token generated to **`API_TOKEN`** in **`/server/.env`**
+- Save the API token generated in the variable `API_TOKEN` in `/server/.env`

 ## How to run the project locally

-### Manual
+### Manually

-1. Navigate to project folder `samples/create-ic-fixed-rate-contract/client`.
-2. Run `npm run start`.
+1. Navigate to project directory `samples/create-ic-fixed-rate-contract/client` and run `npm run start`.
-3. Navigate to the server directory with `samples/create-ic-fixed-rate-contract/client` and run `npm run start`.
+2. Navigate to the server directory with `samples/create-ic-fixed-rate-contract/client` and run `npm run start`.

 A browser should open automatically at `http://localhost:3098`.

 ### Using scripts

-1. Navigate to the application folder: `create-ic-fixed-rate-contract`.
+1. Navigate to the application directory `samples/create-ic-fixed-rate-contract`.
 2. Run `npm run start`.

 A browser should open automatically at `http://localhost:3098`.

 ## Code samples

-Making a `POST` request to `/rest/v2/contracts` to create new contract.
+### `POST` request to `/rest/v2/contracts` to create a new contract

 ```javascript
 const getHeaders = () => ({